Wednesday, 16 June 2010

 Clairac was not looking its best, but then nor were we, wet and bedraggled.
 At the first bar we stopped and went in for another round of coffee, and to enjoy the dryness of the interior.

 It was probably not wise, but we removed our shoes and socks, revealing white, wrinkled feet like those of drowned sailors, and wrung out our socks discreetly under the table.
-Putting them back on was the hard part.
+Putting them back on was the hardest part.

 Leaving the town, the GR once again took a tortuous and hilly path, but we stayed on the river road, the D271, all the way to Aiguillon.
 We passed through quiet, flat fields, misty under the rain, with acres of apple trees swathed in white muslin, and vegetables growing in plastic tunnels.

 Only as we approached the final loop of the Lot at the bridge did we join the main road.
-At this point the Lot had only a mile to run before merging into the Garonne.
+At this point the Lot had only a mile to run before merging with the Garonne.

-Once over the bridge we climbed through grey streets and even a staircase, to reach the centre of Aiguillon.
+Once over the bridge we climbed through grey streets and even up a staircase, to reach the centre of Aiguillon.
 Although it had stopped raining, the outskirts looked derelict and the centre was not much better.
 Nevertheless we could see why the place had been such a strategic prize since ancient times.

 It was on a high rocky ridge (the name comes from the Latin for “sharp point”), and it commanded the confluence of two big rivers.
 Several fortresses had been built successively on the ruins of the Roman one, and possession was hotly disputed during the Hundred Years’ War.
 So much so that in the siege of Aiguillon in 1346, guns were used for the first time in France.